tommasorigon/India-SequentiaLogit/data-cleaning.md

 ## The Indian Human Development Survey-II (IHDS-II)

-This short document explain in detail all the preliminary operations performed to the [IDHS-II](http://ihds.info/IHDS-II) dataset in the paper [Rigon, Durante and Torelli (2016). *Bayesian semiparametric modelling of contraceptive behavior in India via sequential logistic regressions* [https://arxiv.org/abs/1405.7555]](https://arxiv.org/abs/1405.7555).
+This short document explain in detail all the preliminary operations performed to the [IDHS-II](http://ihds.info/IHDS-II) dataset in our paper.
 From the [official documentation](http://www.icpsr.umich.edu/icpsrweb/content/DSDR/idhs-II-data-guide.html):

 > The India Human Development Survey-II (IHDS-II), 2011-12 is a nationally representative, multi-topic survey of 42,152 households in 1,420 villages and 1,042 urban neighborhoods across India.
 These data are mostly re-interviews of households interviewed for IHDS (ICPSR 22626) in 2004-05.

-We cannot re-distribute the data, but they can be downloaded from the [Data Sharing for Demographic Research Archive](http://www.icpsr.umich.edu/icpsrweb/ICPSR/studies/36151) at ICPSR.
+We cannot redistribute the data, but they can be downloaded from the [Data Sharing for Demographic Research Archive](http://www.icpsr.umich.edu/icpsrweb/ICPSR/studies/36151) at ICPSR.
 Download will require a registration but is completely free.

 We have used the dataset called **DS3: Eligible Women**.
 Eligible women are ever-married women aged 15 - 49.
 Those ever-married women older than 49 years that were interviewed in the initial IHDS wave, **are included in the dataset even if they are not eligible anymore**.